Python-GIS-book/site/source/part2/chapter-06/md/02-geometric-operations.md

 ```

 <!-- #region editable=true slideshow={"slide_type": ""} -->
 For the purposes of geometric manipulations, we are mainly interested in the geometry column which contains the polygon geometries.
 Remember, that the data type of the geometry-column is `GeoSeries`.
-As we have mentioned earlier, the individual geometries are ultimately shapely geometric objects (e.g. `Point`, `LineString`, `Polygon`), and we can use all of shapely's tools for geometric manipulations directly via geopandas.
+As we have mentioned earlier, the individual geometries are ultimately shapely geometric objects (e.g. `Point`, `LineString`, `Polygon`), and we can use all of `shapely`'s tools for geometric manipulations directly via `geopandas`.
 The following shows that the geometries in the `GeoSeries` are stored as `MultiPolygon` objects:
 <!-- #endregion -->

 ```python editable=true slideshow={"slide_type": ""}